Clearwater Chapter 136 • PO Box 326, Oldsmar, FL 34677‑3125 • Chartered 1974

 Meetings & events

-Companions gather on the fourth Wednesday of each month for a staff meeting and luncheon at the Clearwater Country Club.
+Companions gather on the fourth Wednesday of each month for a staff meeting and luncheon at the Clearwater Country Club — now a combined gathering of the MOWW and MOAA Clearwater chapters (two organizations, one table).
 Visitors and prospective members are always welcome as our guest.

 Wed